mcraiha/avaloniaui.net/wwwroot/docs/tutorial/creating-the-list-viewmodels.md

 Order: 30
 ---

-The first thing we want to do is display a list of the items read from the database.
+The next thing we want to do is display a list of the items read from the database.
 For this we're going to first need a view model which represents an item in the list.
 We'll call this `TodoItemViewModel`.

 `ViewModels\TodoItemViewModel.cs`:
 ```csharp